 The moral of the story is that gin is once again exciting!
-There is something for everyone and if you have avoided this category of liquor in the past, I encourage you to try again because it is a new world and there is a lot of fun to be had and many great cocktails to revisit with each new bottle.
+There is something for everyone and if you have avoided this category of liquor in the past, try it again.
+There is a lot of fun to be had and many great cocktails to revisit with each new bottle.

 Williams Chase Gin: There's a Gin for Every Taste

 The various expressions from Williams Chase Gin offer innovation and style.
 Whether you enjoy traditional or modern gins, there is a gin here for every palate.

 Williams Elegant 48 Gin

-This gin falls into that modern gin category though unlike Hendrick's and Aviation, it retains that juniper-forward taste.
+This gin falls into the category of modern gin though, unlike Hendrick's and Aviation, it retains that juniper-forward taste.
 It simply backs it up with a fruity undertone that many drinkers will find refreshing.
 Give this bottle a try in your favorite martini recipe and discover a new way to enjoy an old favorite.

 Williams Chase GB Extra Dry Gin

-The 'GB' stands for Great Brittain and this is an extra dry gin that is bold, warm and filled with wonderful flavors.
-This is as traditional a gin as Willams Chase produces and it can impress any gin lover's palate.
+The "GB" stands for Great Brittain and this is an extra dry gin that is bold, warm, and filled with wonderful flavors.
+It's as traditional as Willams Chase gets with the spirit and will impress any gin lover's palate.

-The Botanist Islay Dry Gin
+The Botanist Islay Dry Gin: A Foraged Delight

 The Botanist is a unique gin from the land of Scotch whisky that's made with foraged botanicals.
-There are so many aspects of The Botanist that make it a spectacular gin and one that every connoisseur should taste.
+There are so many aspects of The Botanist that make it spectacular and one that every connoisseur should taste.
 Though it is a newer release, it is steeped in tradition and it has quickly received high praise in the artisanal gin scene.

 Forged in the Traditions of Scotch Whisky

-Gin is new to both the distillery and the island.
+Released in 2010, gin is new to both the distillery and the island.
 It was renowned whisky distiller Jim McEwan who created the unique blend that is The Botanist and his extensive experience in crafting fine scotch played a large role in the equally impressive gin.

-Special considerations needed to be made to distill gin alongside whisky and McEwan and his team made it happen.
+Special considerations needed to be made to distill gin alongside whisky and McEwan and his team made that happen.
 Among other things, an otherwise abandoned Lomond still at the distillery was transformed specifically for the process.

 Foraged From the Wilds of Islay

-The gin is crafted as slowly and meticulously as it takes to hand-pick its ingredients.
+The gin is crafted as slowly and meticulously as it takes to hand-pick its ingredients:

 - McEwan purposely slowed the distillation down to allow the flavors to fully harmonize with the grain spirit.